-Prior to receiving a financial aid award, students may receive a tuition bill.
-If the status with financial aid is complete, it will be reflected on the bill.
+Prior to receiving a financial aid award, students may receive a tuition due notification.
+If the status with financial aid is complete, it will be reflected on the tuition due notification.
 If you are unsure of your status, check the student account at myMPTC Student for clarification.

 If student’s financial aid is not complete before the payment due date, students will need to enroll in a payment plan or pay in full.
-Once processing financial aid is complete, it will be applied toward the remaining balance of the student’s payment plan.
-Students are required to continue making payments on their payment plan until processing of financial aid is complete or the balance is paid in full.
+Students are required to continue making payments on their payment plan and when financial aid processing is complete, it will be applied toward the remaining balance of the payment plan

-Please Note: If the student’s financial aid is complete, BUT a high school transcript or College Transfer transcript(s) is required, financial aid will not hold the student’s classes and will need to set up a payment plan before payment is due date.
+Please Note: If the student’s financial aid is complete, BUT a high school transcript or College Transfer transcript(s) is outstanding, the financial aid will not hold the student’s classes; the student will need to pay in-full or set up a payment plan before payment due date.

-If an agency, organization or company (such as DVR, WIA or an Employer) needs to be billed for student’s tuition, this requires documentation.
-The student will need to submit a Third Party Contract Authorization by the payment due date.
+If an agency, organization or company (such as DVR, WIA or an Employer) wishes to be billed for student’s tuition, this requires documentation.
+The student will need to submit a Third Party Sponsorship Application by the payment due date.
 The student is ultimately responsible for their account balance if for some reason the outside source refuses payment.

 Returned Payment/Failed Payment Agreement/Stop Payment

 Any payment not honored for any reason by the student’s bank will result in a returned payment fee of $30.00.
 Multiple returned payments and/or failure to comply with the terms of any payment plan or agreement signed with MPTC may result in cancellation of classes and/or suspension of eligibility to register for future classes at MPTC.

 The College reserves the right to require a student to pre-pay for future semesters based on the student’s payment history.